 - 1. All Workers shall be qualified and trained in their respective job assignments; - 2.
 All Workers shall undergo occupational safety and health orientation and training; - 3.
 All Workers shall immediately report any observed unsafe condition, incident and accident in accordance with the established company safety reporting procedures and guidelines; - 4.
-All Workers shall be required to wear appropriate and prescribed PPE in accordance with Section III.A.2 hereof; - 5.
+All Workers shall be required to wear appropriate and prescribed PPE in accordance with Section III.A.2 hereof: - 5.
 Only Authorized Personnel shall conduct repairs and calibration to any plant equipment and instruments; - 6.
 All power plants shall establish work procedures for: - i.
-Start-up and Shut-down: - ii.
+Start-up and Shut-down; - ii.
 Emergency; - iii.
-Normal and Abnormal Operation; and - iv.
-Operation and Maintenance Work for for Electrical, mechanical, Instrumentation and communication equipment.
+Normal and Abnormal Operation; - iv.
+Operation and Maintenance Work for the following: - o Dam/Weir; - o Intake; - Trash Rack: